gallenc/solent2Public/maven-setup/README.md

 javac -version
 ```
 For all of the class exercises you will need to open a command prompt and run this script first.
-Then use this command window to run the exercises.
+Then use this command window to run the exercises. (i.e. run the script in this folder and then cd to the folder where you are doing the exercise).